firstpartners-net/red-piranha/readme.md

 Samples are integrated into the page at this link - so take a look at them as a next step.

+### 3 minute start Running the project online in GitHub Codespaces

+It is also possible to run the project in GitHub Code spaces.
+1. Click on the blue `code` button above
+1. Select the `Codespaces` tab.
+1. Select the button to `Create Codespace on main`

+Once the VSCode Editor and Terminal is open in your browser, follow the laptop instructions above from step 3.

 ## Samples

+Opening the Red Piranha webpage (normally at `http://localhost:7000/`) will show a list of ready to go samples.

 Each of the samples has a readme.html to explain what the sample is showcasing.
 If you want to open in your editor, these are located in `code/src/main/resources/examples` .